-- Naloxone and Medication-Assisted Treatment (MAT) distribution, education, and training. - Treatment, intervention, and wrap-around services to specialized populations, such as pregnant and postpartum women and families and incarcerated individuals. - Expansion of recovery and reintegration services for OUD, SUD and SUD/MH, including peer support and comprehensive wrap-around services such as housing, transportation, job training/placement, education, and/or childcare. - Education and prevention programs, including media campaigns, K-12 education, drug disposal, diversion programs, and syringe service programs.
+- Naloxone and Medication-Assisted Treatment (MAT) distribution, education, and training. - Treatment, intervention, and wrap-around services to specialized populations, such as pregnant and postpartum women and families and incarcerated individuals. - Expansion of recovery and reintegration services for OUD, SUD and SUD/MH, including peer support and comprehensive wrap-around disorder treatment services, including detoxification, and are designed to assist clients with discontinuing the use of alcohol and drugs and recovery programs supporting a reduction in relapse.

+- services such as housing, transportation, job training/placement, education, and/or childcare. - Education and prevention programs, including media campaigns, K-12 education, drug disposal, diversion programs, and syringe service programs.